cocos/cocos-docs/en/asset/cache-manager.md

 ### Clearing cache resources

-If the cache resource exceeds the limit and the developer needs to clear the resource manually, use `removeCache`, `clearCache`, `clearLRU` provided by the cache manager `cc.assetManager.cacheManager` to clear the cache resource.
+If the cache resource exceeds the limit and the developer needs to clear the resource manually, use `removeCache`, `clearCache`, `clearLRU` provided by the cache manager `assetManager.cacheManager` to clear the cache resource.

 - `clearCache` -- clears all cache resources in the cache directory, please use with caution.
 - `clearLRU` -- clears the older resources in the cache directory.
 The mini-game platform will automatically call `clearLRU` when the cache space is full.